Power BI supports a variety of data sources such as Blank Queries, Flat Files, SQL Server Database, OData Feed, Azure Cloud Platform etc.

-In this article where you see text with an orange background that is a snippet of code.
+In this article, where you see text in its own box that is a snippet of code.
+Please refer to the Appendix if you need to Download and Install Power BI.

 Creating a Dummy Dataset

 The database will contain three tables: Books, Categories and Authors.
-The following script creates the Books table:
+The following script creates the Books table in your SQL Server:

 The Books table contains four columns: Id, Name, Price CategoryId, and AuthorId.